Get exam ready for GCSE (9-1) English Literature - Part 4

 - Fate in Romeo and Juliet.

-- Write a few sentences about how your play addresses this theme.
+- Write a few sentences about how the play addresses this theme.

 - Explain how this theme is presented, or dramatised, in one specific moment in the play.
 Include a couple of short quotations.